Photos from summer 2017

 2. The Horta – annual kitchen vegetables planted right next to the house

 Here we have converted a sloap into three mini terraces with 2 swales and flood ditches going through it.
 We have put in a small pond and intensively planted annuals and herbs here.
 This spot also stays warmer in the winter as it is protected by wind and there are huge rocks that warm up from the sunrise.
 This prevents it from getting frost so we can use this for an early crop of fruiting vegetables that would usually be burned by the first frost.
+However we are now using this area as a salad garden with various kales, spinaches, chards, perpetual spinages, lettuces and various perennial plants and herbs that can be included in salads.
+We found it is much easier to keep all salad plants together next to the house.

 Other areas we garden in: